How to "Love Your Neighbor" as God Commands

 A purposeful goal provides a blueprint for accomplishing something.
 The Good Samaritan’s compassion and unselfish nature led him not only minister to the fallen man’s wounded skin; it also led him to minister to his wounded spirit.
 The Samaritan helped the man get back on his feet, then carried him to Jerusalem and put him in the care of an innkeeper.
 He took care of the man.
 He didn’t just wipe a few bruises as he helped the man to his feet.
 He demonstrated more than just passing concern.
 Even as the Samaritan was preparing to leave Jerusalem the next day, he told the innkeeper to continue to help the man at his expense, and he promised to repay the innkeeper.

-On another personal note, I wrote another Hub titled "Accident Angels," where I talked about how a man, a white man, stopped to give aid to my nephew (the same one I mentioned earlier in this Hub) after an accident on the highway.
-This man, a total stranger, stopped to help a young black man he did not know, and not only did he help my nephew get his car towed to a repair shop, when my nephew explained he had no money to pay for repairs, the Good Samaritan also paid for more than $700 worth of repairs (link below to the Hub "Accident Angels").
+On another personal note, I wrote another article titled "Accident Angels," where I talked about how a man, a white man, stopped to give aid to my nephew (the same one I mentioned earlier in this article) after an accident on the highway.
+This man, a total stranger, stopped to help a young black man he did not know, and not only did he help my nephew get his car towed to a repair shop, when my nephew explained he had no money to pay for repairs, the Good Samaritan also paid for more than $700 worth of repairs (link below to the article "Accident Angels").
+This story is one reason I know some people truly are angels; they are real-life Good Samaritans.

 God wants us to have more than just a passing concern for our neighbors.
 He wants us to be genuinely concerned about the well-being of those in need.
 He wants us to give unselfishly in ways we can, to help those who are down with a goal toward bringing them to a higher place.